Why You Should Never Try the Dangerous hCG Diet Plan

 True story: A few years ago, a fabulously fit friend of mine was paid a substantial amount of money by a popular diet pill company to use his image in their advertising.
 The catch?
-His current competition-ready state was the "after" picture and then he had to quickly gain some weight, lose his tan, and pose pouty for the "before" shot.
+His current competition-ready state was the "after" picture—and then he had to quickly gain some weight, lose his tan, and pose pouty for the "before" shot.
 (Whoa.
 Did you see scientists are developing an “exercise pill”?!)

-This kind of duplicity, along with photoshop, misleading labeling, and other trickery is rampant in the diet supplement industry and has been since the turn of the century.
-And I mean the one 113 years ago.
-That's why it was so surprising when the FDA came down hard on the hCG diet, declaring it "fraudulent", "dangerous," and "illegal."
-What's so bad about this particular diet supplement that makes it so much worse than all the other fakes on the market?
+This kind of duplicity, along with photo retouching, misleading labeling, and other trickery is rampant in the diet supplement industry and has been for a long time.
+That's why it was so surprising when the FDA came down hard on the hCG diet plan, declaring it "fraudulent," "dangerous," and "illegal."
+What's so bad about this particular dietary supplement that makes it so much worse than all the other fakes on the market?

-The hCG diet only adds to the weight-loss confusion out there.
-(Be sure you're not falling for any of the top nine most popular diet myths.)
-Quick fixes can be tempting for anyone trying to lose weight, but definitely skip this extreme diet and go for good nutrition and regular exercise instead.
+Bottom line: The hCG diet plan only adds to the weight-loss confusion out there.
+Quick fixes can be tempting for anyone trying to lose weight, but you should definitely skip this extreme diet and opt for good nutrition and regular exercise instead.
 BTW, that's called the anti-diet, and it's the healthiest diet you could ever be on.
-It's not as exciting, but your wallet and waistline will thank you-and if you do lose weight the traditional way, you're much more likely to keep the weight off for good.
+It's not as exciting, but your body will thank you-and if you do lose weight the traditional way, you're much more likely to keep the weight off for good.